ratbag98/PySquaredle/README.md

 array (ABCE, ABCF, ABEF, etc.).
 If the word is in the trie structure it gets added to the solution.
-If there are words in the trie that start with the candidate "word" (string of letters), then we keep searching down the chain (ie call the recursive function with the chain and add new neighbours).
+If there are words in the trie that start with the candidate "word" (string of letters), then we keep searching down the chain (ie call the recursive function with the chain and add new neighbors).

 If there are no further words in the trie that start with our current chain's letters then we go to the next neighbour and recurse into that chain.